DarkWiiPlayer/restia/readme.md

 When a user accesses the route, the cosmo template gets rendered and the variable `$name` is replaced with "World", giving us "Hello, World!".

+This behavior is not mandatory: one can also write a `hello.moonhtml` template that will get rendered anew for every request.
+This will decrease performance though, since the MoonXML renderer is much more expensive.

 ### Simple Content Negotiation

 Say you have some data like `{ name = "bob", hobby = "web-dev" }` and want to present that information in different content types depending on the clients `accept` header.

-The controller could look this:
+Assuming there's a "data" template in the vews directory, the controller could look this:

 ```lua
 local views = require 'views'